Ozzy Osbourne's daughter Aimee escapes Hollywood studio fire

 “It is utterly heartbreaking that someone lost their life today in this fire & we are sending our prayers to this person & their family,” Osbourne said, adding “our prayers go out to the family and friends of the person that lost their life to this senseless fire.”

-Aimee Osbourne is a singer who releases music under the name ARO, her initials.
-She did not take part in the Osbourne family’s reality show.
+Aimee Osbourne is a singer who releases electronic pop music under the name ARO, her initials.
+She did not take part in the Osbourne family’s reality show as her younger siblings Kelly and Jack Osbourne did.
+Ozzy Osbourne also has three older children from a previous relationship.

+Jonathan Wellman, who rented a recording space in the building down the hall from Edwards, told the Times he was “a talented young artist, producer, engineer.”

+The structure houses several recording and rehearsal studios.
+Wellman, who was in his studio at the time, said the unit where the fire appears to have started was fully engulfed in flames by the time anyone from the building got to it, and it was impossible to try to put it out.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.